marcinsaj/ONE-Nixie-Clock/examples/iot-arduino-nano-33-iot/01-IoT-Arduino-Cloud-Backlight-ON-OFF/README.md

 - thingProperties.h

-Copy all files into one folder "IoT-ONC-Backlight-Control" open "arduino-secrets.h" and "thingProperties.h" and edit the required informations: <br/>
+Copy all files into one folder "IoT-ONC-Backlight-ON-OFF" open "arduino-secrets.h" and "thingProperties.h" and edit the required informations: <br/>

 - define SECRET_SSID "type here your wifi network name"
 - define SECRET_PASS "type here your wifi password"